Sapnita23/My-Daily-Learning-Path-of-Python-for-Bioinformatics/README.md

 Tuple: A tuple is an ordered collection of data with elementsseperated by a comma and enclosed within paratheses.
 Tuples are immutable and cannot be modified after creation.
 Ex- tuple1=(("parrot", "sparrow"), ("Lion", "Tiger")) Mapped data-dictionary
-dict: Collection of key value in dictionary
+dict: Collection of key value pairs, dictionary is a mapped data
+**IN PYTHON EVERYTHING IS A OBJECT**
+OPERATORS
+Python has different types of operators for different operations.
+To create a calculator arithmetic operators are required